chr15m/bugout-practical-decentralization/README.md

 ???

 The address ends up as a Base58 encoded string starting with the letter "b".
 You might notice this address looks a bit like a Bitcoin address.
-That's because Bugout uses a similar type of cryptographic hashing to create its address from an internal cryptographic keypair.
-I copied this technique over directly from Bitcoin.
+That's because Bugout uses a similar type of hashing and encoding to create its address from an internal cryptographic keypair.
+I copied this technique directly from Bitcoin.

 When you instantiate a Bugout instance it will start reaching out into the network making itself available to other instances in the same room, using the same room hash.
-In the instantation above we haven't provided a room to connect to and so the default is to connect to a room named after the node's own address.
+In the instantation above we haven't provided a room to connect to and the default is to connect to a room named after the node's own address.

 ---